sciddle/sciddle-ng/README.md

 The rules are simple: Try to explain the term written on top of each card to others __without__ using the five words printed below.
 Swipe the card to the left or to the right to show the next one.

 The latest version of this web app is available on
-* https://sciddle.de (German version that is mentioned on physical game boxes)
+* https://sciddle.de (version that is mentioned on physical game boxes)
-* https://apps.scientists4future.org/cards-for-future (German version re-branded for [Scientists 4 Future](https://www.scientists4future.org/))
+* https://sciddle-s4f.web.app/ (version re-branded for Scientists 4 Future)

-Intermediate states of the app can be seen on
-* https://sciddle-s4f.web.app/ (German version, re-branded for Scientists 4 Future)
+* https://apps.scientists4future.org/cards-for-future (version re-branded for Scientists 4 Future on https://www.scientists4future.org/)

 ### Built With